streamr-dev/streamr-client-java/README.md

 ```

 <a name="subscribing-unsubscribing"></a>
-## Subscribing and unsubscribing to Streams
+## Subscribing and unsubscribing to streams

-By subscribing to Streams, your application gets immediately notified about new events in the Stream.
+By subscribing to streams, your application gets immediately notified about new events in the stream.
 You provide a `MessageHandler` which gets called with new events.

 ```java
 Subscription sub = client.subscribe(stream, new MessageHandler() {